Extrapolative Controlled Sequence Generation via Iterative Refinement: Introduction

 Occasionally, abundant supervised data of the form $(\vx,z)$ exist, such as Wikipedia domains or Gene Ontology categories~\cite{keskar2019ctrl,madani2020progen}, enabling direct training of a conditional generation model $p(\vx|z)$.
-In cases where the amount of supervised pairs available is smaller, it is typical to train a scorer $f(\vx)$ on this data, which maps from an input sequence to an output attribute value.
-One can then annotate a large corpus for training~\cite{gehman-etal-2020-realtoxicityprompts} or directly use $f(\vx)$ during inference to guide the generation process of an unconditional model $p(\vx)$~\cite{dathathri2019plug,yang-klein-2021-fudge}.
+In cases where the amount of supervised pairs available is small, it is typical to train a scorer $f(\vx)$ on this data, which maps from an input sequence to an output attribute value.
+One can then use $f(\vx)$ to annotate a large corpus for training~\cite{gehman-etal-2020-realtoxicityprompts} or directly use $f(\vx)$ during inference to guide the generation process of an unconditional model $p(\vx)$~\cite{dathathri2019plug,yang-klein-2021-fudge}.

 In this work, we focus on applications where it is necessary to generate sequences with attribute values that \textit{extrapolate} beyond the training distribution.
 For example, in biological sequence design, the problem of generating \emph{de novo} (novel) sequences that are \emph{better} than existing natural sequences with respect to some attribute (e.g., binding affinity to a specific target) is of critical importance to drug discovery~\cite{arnold1998design,romero2009exploring,freschlin2022machine}.
-Other examples include applications in creative text generation where the objective is to generate text that accentuates a stylistic attribute such as humor beyond imitating existing literature~\cite{lyu-etal-2021-styleptb}.
+In creative text generation, we want to generate text that accentuates a stylistic attribute (e.g., humor) beyond simply imitating existing literature~\cite{he2019pun,lyu-etal-2021-styleptb}.

-Existing controlled generation paradigms often extrapolate poorly when the range of $z$ in the training data has limited coverage, as both $p(\vx|z)$ and $f(\vx)$ may not generalize outside of the training range of the attribute.
-For example, consider the ACE2 stability task~\citep{chan-etal-2021-controllable} shown in Figure~\ref{fig:fig1} where the goal is to generate mutants of the ACE2 protein that have higher stability (lower \emph{ddG} value).
-In this formulation of the task, the training data contains sequences with \emph{ddG} values varying between $-4$ and $10$, but during inference, we want to generate more stable proteins than what we already have, \eg extrapolate to \emph{ddG} less than $-5$.
+Existing controlled generation paradigms often extrapolate poorly when the range of attribute values $z$ in the training data has limited coverage, as both $p(\vx|z)$ and the attribute scorer $f(\vx)$ may not generalize outside of the training range of the attribute.
+For example, consider the ACE2 stability task~\citep{chan-etal-2021-controllable} shown in Figure~\ref{fig:fig1}, where the goal is to generate mutants of the ACE2 protein that have higher stability (lower \emph{ddG} value).
+The training data contains sequences with \emph{ddG} values varying between $-4$ and $10$, but during inference, we want to generate more stable proteins than what we already have, \eg extrapolate to \emph{ddG} less than $-5$.
 Since this range of $z$ is not supported on the training data, directly fitting $p(\vx|z)$ to the training data will result in unpredictable performance for $z < -4$.